inetabliu/SEI-56-Project-4/README.md

 + Git/Github
 + FontAwesome
 + Figma
++ Cloudinary

 # Challenges

 # Wins

 # Key Learnings

 # Future Improvements
-Plans in making this project an ongoing project for the future as a developer and being able to integrate automated functionality and ability to hook up plants to self watering Raspberry Pi system and record watering times automatically uploading it to the website.
+Further plan in making it an ongoing project for the future as a developer and being able to integrate automated functionality and ability to hook up plants to self watering Raspberry Pi system and record watering times automatically while uploading data to the website.